Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: An angle-based method to identify the OLR

 When creating Figure \ref{fig:fraction_of_resonant_stars}, we knew the true barred potential and therefore the true orbital frequencies.
 Neither is available for the MW, so a selection of resonant star candidates can in reality not be improved beyond selecting \emph{all} stars between the OLR ARL and the REL for an assumed $\Omega_\text{bar}$.
-The first column in Figure \ref{fig:angles_selection_effects_explained} demonstrates, however, that this proposed selection works well to make the OLR's angle signature visible.\footnote{If we knew the true $\Omega_\text{bar}$ of the MW, varying the REL slope and $\Delta L_z$ could be used as a constraint on the \emph{strength} of the bar.}
+In the left column of Figure \ref{fig:angles_selection_effects_explained}, we demonstrate that this proposed selection in action space (upper left panel) works well to isolate enough stars on OLR $x_1(1)$ orbits to make the OLR's angle signature of slope -2 and pericenter at $\theta_{\phi,\text{peri}}=\theta_\text{slow}/m + \phi_\text{bar}$ visible (lower left panel).\footnote{If we knew the true $\Omega_\text{bar}$ of the MW, varying the REL slope and $\Delta L_z$ could be used as a constraint on the \emph{strength} of the bar.}